Your Nottingham warehouse stores Amazon orders next to batch-controlled reagents, and your ERP's WMS add-on can't tell them apart

 Exactly what you get

 A WMS that runs both halves of your warehouse: optimised multi-order picking and dynamic slotting that stops retail pickers walking miles, and FEFO, lot-tracked, zone-aware handling for batch-controlled reagents including cold storage and quarantine.
 Mobile scanning works across both, receiving and cycle counts have audit trails, and it is sized for your building rather than a distribution giant.
-It shares live stock with your inventory management software, takes orders from your Shopify development and POS (Point of Sale) system development, and reports into business intelligence dashboards.
+It shares live stock with your inventory management software, takes orders from your Shopify development and POS (Point of Sale) system development, and reports into business intelligence (BI) dashboards.

 How to choose a developer in Nottingham